Admin console security

 Redis Enterprise comes with a web-based user interface known as the admin console.
 The admin console provides the following security features:

 - Role-based access control

-We recommend that you use the features to implement the following best practices:
+We recommend the following practices:

 Configure Transport Layer Security (TLS) - A common compliance requirement is to set a minimum version of TLS.
 This helps to make sure that only secure versions of TLS are allowed when accessing the cluster.

-Install your own certificates - Redis Enterprise comes with self-signed certificates by default, however, many organizations require that you use specific CA signed certificates.
+Install your own certificates - Redis Enterprise comes with self-signed certificates by default; however, many organizations require that you use specific CA signed certificates.